riemann/riemann-postgresql/README.md

 sudo yum install postgresql-devel
 ```

-Install riemann-postgresql gem.
+Then install the `riemann-postgresql` gem.

 ```bash
 gem install riemann-postgresql
 ```

-Use --help option of riemann-postgresql to see available options.
+Use the `--help` option of the `riemann-postgresql` binary to see the available options.

 ```bash
 riemann-postgresql --help
 ```